Contributing to a just society

 How does Dorcas stand up for human rights?

-Victoria: 'I stand up for mental health protection'
+Lyudmila: 'I stand up for mental health protection'

-Marie (70) is a project participant of Dorcas Lebanon.
+Lyudmila is project participant of Dorcas Ukraine.

 Florencio: ‘I stand up for access to clean water’